wilsonmar/wilsonmar.github.io/_posts/2022-02-21-distinguished-engineers.md

 Their success is based on their ability to build strong partnerships at all levels across the enterprise.
 So they need strong communication skills, both written and verbal.
 I mean <strong>next level</strong> persuasiveness.

-Thus, courses on negotiation at MasterClass.com and "Difficult Conversations" stress being a good listener by showing empathy; and maintaining curiosity rather than positions.
+Thus, courses on negotiation at <a target="_blank" href="https://online.hbs.edu/courses/negotiation/">HBR</a>, MasterClass.com; as well as "Difficult Conversations" emphasize  being a good listener by showing empathy; maintaining curiosity rather than conflicting positions; and keeping focused on moving forward toward mutual value.

+Distinguished Engineers need to have developed a high level of <a target="_blank" href="https://online.hbs.edu/blog/post/emotional-intelligence-in-leadership">emotional intelligence</a>.

 ## How to Become a Distinguished Engineer